cujojs/curl/README.md

 ----------------------------------------

-Many thanks to Bryan Forbes for helping to clean up my code and for making cujo's domReady much more robust.
+Many thanks to Bryan Forbes (@bryanforbes) for helping to clean up my code and for making cujo's domReady much more robust.
 More about Bryan: <http://www.reigndropsfall.net/>

-Kudos also to James Burke who instigated the CommonJS AMD proposal and paved the way to create AMD-style loaders.
+Kudos also to James Burke (@jrburke) who instigated the CommonJS AMD proposal and paved the way to create AMD-style loaders.
 More about James: <http://tagneto.blogspot.com/>

-Shout out to Kris Zyp for excellent ideas and feedback and Kyle Simpson who is inarguably the godfather of javascript loading.
+Shout out to Kris Zyp (@kriszyp) for excellent ideas and feedback and Kyle Simpson (@getify) who is inarguably the godfather of javascript loading.